microsoft/Mastering-the-Marketplace/saas/labs/lab2-create-landing-page/README.md

-> **This lab is incomplete and in active development.
-It is not ready for use at this time.**

-# Lab 2: Create a Landing Page
+# Lab 2: Creating a Landing Page

 In this lab, you will build on what you accomplished in [Lab 1: Creating a SaaS Offer in Partner Center](../lab1-create-pc-offer/README.md).
 You will deploy a landing page and integrate it with your Partner Center SaaS Offer, enabling publishing of the offer and purchasing the offer in the **Preview** stage of the publication pipeline.